-wind shear in the tropopause region (Kaluza et al., 2019; Kunkel et al., 2019).
+(Kaluza et al., 2019; Kunkel et al., 2019).
 The above-average LRT altitudes for profiles with $S^2 \ge S_t^2$ are a unique feature for the higher midlatitudes, as they do not occur in the tropics or the subtropics, which will be further addressed in Sect.
 4.2.

 At the tropopause break, the TSL is more evenly composed of both decreasing and increasing wind speed with height.
-This is due to the contribution of enhanced vertical wind shear at the upper edge of the tropopause break and above the jet core, as well as at the lower edge and below the jet core.
+This is due to the contribution of enhanced vertical wind shear at the upper edge of the troppopuse break and above the jet core, as well as at the lower edge and below the jet core.
 Furthermore, an enhanced vertical spread of $S^2 \ge S_t^2$ is apparent at the tropopause break in the LRT-relative vertical coordinates (Fig. 5b) compared to the geometric altitude (Fig. 5a).
-Figure 6 illustrates how this can be explained by the averaging method.
-Below the jet core of the STJ strong vertical wind shear occurs frequently within tropopause folds (Škerlak et al., 2015), i.e., tongues of stratospheric air that reach south- and downward.
-Despite the stratospheric characteristics of these air masses, the LRT criterion which requires a mean lapse rate below 2.0 K km-1 over a vertical distance of 2 km is no longer met at some point within the tropopause folds, which is indicated by the dashed black line in Fig. 6.
-In these cases the LRT is located at the upper edge of the tropopause break and several kilometers above the region of strong wind shear.
-Eventually, the 10-year temporally and zonally averaged LRT altitude exhibits a smoother transition between the lower and the upper edge of the tropopause break (right panel in Fig. 6), which is caused by short-period as well as seasonal meandering of the tropopause break.
-The LRT-relative averaging method ultimately shifts the region
+Figure 6 290 illustrates how this can be explained by the averaging method.
+Below the jet core of the STJ strong vertical wind shear occurs frequently within PV streamers (Škerlak et al., 2015), i.e., tounges of stratospheric air that reach south- and downward.
+They are characterised by stratospheric PV values, which is linked to the frontal character of the inherent temperature gradients.
+The horizontal temperature gradients are associated with a strong thermal wind forcing, and the resulting vertical wind shear can be sustained by the vertical temperature gradients.
+Despite the stratospheric characteristics of these air masses, the LRT criterion which requires a mean lapse rate below 2.0 K km-1 over a vertical distance of 2 km is no longer met at some point within the 295 PV streamers, which is indicated by the dashed black line in Fig. 6.
+In these cases the LRT is located at the upper edge the tropopause break and several kilometers above the region of strong wind shear.
+Eventually, the 10 year temporally and zonally averaged LRT altitude exhibits a more smooth transition between the lower and the upper edge of the tropopause break (right panel in Fig. 6), which is caused by short-period as well as seasonal meandering of the tropppause break.
+The LRT-relative which was originally determined relative to the instantaneous LRT.
+The equivalent effect also occurs at the upper edge of the tropopause break as indicated in Fig. 6.